ivmai/libatomic_ops/doc/README_details.txt

 OPERATIONS:

-Most operations operate on values of type AO_t, which are unsigned integers whose size matches that of pointers on the given architecture.
-Exceptions
+Most operations handle values of type AO_t, which are unsigned integers whose size matches that of pointers on the given architecture.
+Additionally, on most supported architectures the operations are also implemented to handle smaller integers types; such operations are indicated by the appropriate size
-are:

-- AO_test_and_set operates on AO_TS_t, which is whatever size the hardware supports with good performance.
-In some cases this is the length of a cache line.
-In some cases it is a byte.
-In many cases it is equivalent to AO_t.

-- Most operations are also implemented on smaller size integers.
-Such operations are indicated by the appropriate prefix:
+prefix:

-AO_char_...
-Operates on unsigned char values.
+- char_...
+Operates on unsigned char values;
-AO_short_...
-Operates on unsigned short values.
+- short_...
+Operates on unsigned short values;
-AO_int_...
+- int_...
 Operates on unsigned int values.

+The notable exception is AO_test_and_set operating only on AO_TS_t, which is whatever size the hardware supports with good performance.
+In some cases this is the length of a cache line, in some other cases it is a byte.
+In many cases AO_TS_t is equivalent to AO_t.

-The defined operations are all of the form AO_[<size>_]<op><barrier>(<args>).
+The defined operations are all of the form AO_[<size>]<op><barrier>(<args>).

 The <op> component specifies an atomic memory operation.
 It may be one of the following, where the corresponding argument and result types